carteradamski/Election-Voting-Analsysis/README.md

 ```
 [View Visual](Screenshot 2025-04-17 171325.png)

-You can see that the data is not as correlated as you may expect, but you can use an R-Squared score to determine how correlated these values are (1 being perfect correlation, 0 being no correlation), this R-Squared score of about .53 indicates a weak Linear correlation to these variables.
-These Variables may have an Inverse Relationships
+It is apparent that the data is not as correlated as one may expect, but we can use an R-Squared score to determine how correlated these values are (1 being perfect correlation, 0 being no correlation), this R-Squared score of about .53 indicates a weak linear correlation to these variables.
+These variables may have an inverse relationship.